inbzar/docs/apps/docs/content/modules/taxes/taxes.md

 ---
-description: 'Learn about taxes in Medusa.
+description: 'Learn about taxes in InBzar.
 This includes learning about the usage of taxes in regions, tax rates, tax providers, and more.'
 ---

 # Taxes Architecture Overview

-In this document, you’ll learn about taxes in Medusa.
+In this document, you’ll learn about taxes in InBzar.

 ## Overview

 Taxes are fees applied on items and shipping options when making a purchase.
 Taxes are typically different for each region around the world, both in amount and calculation logic.

-In Medusa, there are different ways you can customize taxes, allowing you to implement what works for your setup or the regions your commerce store operates in.
+In InBzar, there are different ways you can customize taxes, allowing you to implement what works for your setup or the regions your commerce store operates in.
 You can:

 - Create a tax provider that defines the tax lines applied to line items and shipping methods.
 - Customize the tax calculation strategy to change how taxes are calculated.